sigmacomputing/sigmaquickstarts/site/sigmaguides/src/fundamentals_6_administration/fundamentals_6_administration.md

 <img src="assets/fa6.png" width="800"/>

-Guest Access is enabled, but is off by default.
+Guest Access is enabled (off by default).
 Guest user accounts are recommended when working with external vendors.

 Guest users cannot view or request access to content outside of their Admin-assigned team(s).

-This feature is opt-in and must be enabled by an organization Admin before guest users can be invited to your organization.
+This feature is opt-in and must be enabled by an organization admin before guest users can be invited to your organization.

 [Learn more about Guest Accounts.](https://help.sigmacomputing.com/hc/en-us/articles/4412853245971-Guest-User-Accounts)